 You are now ready to install the bearings and rotor.
 Start by placing the rotor face down.
 Races come preinstalled in the rotors.
 If you received additional races with your bearings, they will not be used.
-Inspect the bearing area of the rotor for casting sand and other debris that may have fallen in that area before installing the bearings.
+Inspect the bearing area for casting sand and other debris before installing the bearings.
 Apply a little bearing grease to the bearing race already in the rotor and pack the larger of the two bearings (Inner) with grease.
 Install the bearing into the rotor and place the grease seal on the rotor.
 Tap the seal into place being careful not to damage the rubber portion of the seal.
 A small block of wood works well to protect the seal.